carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityAgent/considerations.md

 # Creating Considerations

-To create a Consideration, you need to go to the **Consideration Tab**, fill in the **Name** field, and then click the **Create** button:
+To create a new consideration, you need to go to the **Consideration Tab**, fill in the **Name** field, and then click the **Create** button:

 ![[../../Attachments/UtilityIntelligence/Documenntation/Considerations/create-consideration.png|center|600]]

-After that, you can select an input, an input normalization and update the response curve of the consideration using **Consideration Editor**.
+After create a consideration, you can select an input, an input normalization and update the response curve of the consideration using **Consideration Editor**.

 # Inputs